nnsvs/nnsvs/docs/recipes.rst

 As explained in the :doc:`overview`, NNSVS's SVS system is composed of multiple modules.
 NNSVS provides functionality to pack the multiple models into a single directory, which can then be shared/loaded easily.

-Some recipes have special step at 99 for model packaging purpose.
+Some recipes have special step at 99 for the model packaging purpose.
 Please check the recipes for ``kiritan_singing`` database for example.

 .. code-block:: bash